 One of the topics I’m addressing in my upcoming book is the VBR rate control model, a very complicated concept.
 Here’s the section in the book, which I’m making available for comments, corrections, and clarifications.
-I’m pretty sure the technical details about how the model works is correct, but I’m guessing the description and definition could use some improvement.
+I’m pretty sure the technical details about how the model works are correct, but I’m guessing the description and definition could use some improvement.
 If you take the time to comment, please be as complete as possible so I can make the corrections.
 Also please include a reference, so I can verify your comments.

 The overall chapter is on bitrate control, and there are some references to previous content, but this section is pretty self-contained.
 I hope you find it helpful.
-If you want to know when the book, tentatively entitled Encoding by the Numbers, is available, you can sign up for the Streaming Learning Center newsletter on the upper left.
+If you want to know when the book, tentatively entitled Encoding by the Numbers, is available, you can sign up for the Streaming Learning Center newsletter on the upper right.

 Working with the VBV Buffer

-With some applications, like Telestream Episode Pro, you control the bitrate of your file with a combination of average bitrate, VBV size, and VBV Max Bit rate, as shown in Figure 8-14.
+With some applications, like Telestream Episode Pro, you control the bitrate of your file with a combination of average bitrate, VBV size, and VBV Max Bit rate, as shown in Figure 1.
 This model is also used by cloud services like encoding.com, and in the FFmpeg command line.

-Figure 8-14.
+Figure 1.
 Controlling bitrate with the average, max, and VBV size.

 By way of background, the VBV buffer is a model used by the encoder to ensure that the bitstream produced doesn’t exceed the limitations of the decoder.
-For example, if you set the VBV buffer to 5000 kbps, the encoder produces a stream that won’t underrun or overun a 5,000 kbps buffer.
-The model was created and deployed back in the days when most decoding was performed in very limited hardware, and was necessary to ensure smooth playback on these devices.
+For example, if you set the VBV buffer to 5000 kbps, the encoder produces a stream that won’t underrun or overrun a 5,000 kbps buffer.
+The model was created and deployed back in the days when most decoding was performed in very limited hardware and was necessary to ensure smooth playback on these devices.

-Today, when most players are software-based, or contained in vastly more capable hardware, the buffer is used more to control the quality and variability of the encoded file than to ensure player compatibility.
-Still, as you’ll see towards the end of this section, if you’re encoding for low-end devices like older iPhones you have to pay attention, because if the buffer is too large, it may not play on the device.
+Today, when most players are software-based or contained in vastly more capable hardware, the buffer is used more to control the quality and variability of the encoded file than to ensure player compatibility.
+Still, as you’ll see towards the end of this section if you’re encoding for low-end devices like older iPhones you have to pay attention, because if the buffer is too large, it may not play on the device.

 Some authorities state that the size of the buffer is the enforcement period for your VBR encoding.
 For example, if your target data rate is 2,000 kbps, your maximum data rate 4,000, and your buffer 2,000, it means that every second of video should average 2000 kbps.
 If your buffer is 10,000 kbps, it means that each five-second chunk must average 2000 kbps.
 But I’ve not been able to verify this by objectively analyzing encoded files, because the stream variability always exceeds this limitation.

-What I have been able to verify is that buffer size effects both stream variability and video quality.
+What I have been able to verify is that buffer size affects both stream variability and video quality.
 Intuitively, smaller buffers should reduce quality, because the encoder has less wiggle room to adjust the data rate upwards or downwards to match scene complexity.
 On the other hand, a smaller buffer should produce a stream with less variability.
 Conversely, you would expect a file with a large buffer to enjoy higher quality, but also more stream variability.
 Let’s test these assumptions.

-Figure 8-15.
+Figure 2.
 Increasing the buffer size increases data rate variance.

-Figure 8-16.
+Figure 3.
 Increasing the buffer size increases data rate variance.

 Note that increasing the buffer size has a similar impact on stream variability when encoding with constrained VBR.
-For example, I encoded the 1080p version of Tears of Steel to 2 mbps using 150% constrained VBR with a VBV buffer of one and two seconds.
+For example, I encoded the 1080p version of Tears of Steel to 2 Mbps using 150% constrained VBR with a VBV buffer of one and two seconds.
 With a one second buffer, the data rate variance from the overall target was 50.1%, almost perfect.
 At two seconds, the variance was 82%, almost 30% higher.
 So whether you’re encoding with CBR or constrained VBR, you should expect buffer values in excess of one second to impact stream variability.

 Maximum Buffer in Practice

-Table 8-3.
+Table 2.
 Buffer durations of video files from varying sites.

-As you can see, most streaming files use a one or two second buffer, most likely to limit stream variability for the files delivered over the internet.
+As you can see, most streaming files use a one or two-second buffer, most likely to limit stream variability for the files delivered over the internet.
 The numbers are much higher for the few podcasts that provided the information, though Apple, who obviously knows iTunes and their devices, used a buffer duration of over six seconds.
 Obviously, deliverability isn’t a factor for downloaded podcasts, and the longer buffer times should increase the quality to some degree.

-Figure 8-17.
+Figure 4.
 This data isn’t included in every encoded file, but it’s incredibly useful when it is.

 End of section: If you’d like to know when the book ships (late summer, 2016), you can sign up for the newsletter on the top left of the page.